munichmakerlab/rc3-assembly/README.md

-# WorkAdventure Map Starter Kit
+# MuMaLab WorkAdventure Maps

-This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).
+This is based on a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).

 ## Tools you will need